Call 866-324-7952

 Professional training and structured practice

-Skills that you should practice are based on the Motorcycle Safety Foundation’s (MSF) rider education courses.
+These skills that you should practice are based on the Motorcycle Safety Foundation’s (MSF) rider education courses.
 If you haven’t taken a MSF-certified basic rider education course, it’s definitely something to consider.
-You’ll learn a lot of great riding skills and strategies in these courses.
+You’ll learn a lot of great riding skills and strategies, and meet fellow riders in your area.

-It’s really true: on a motorcycle, the more you know, the better it gets.
-Schedule a class now, as courses fill up quickly as the weather improves.
+On a motorcycle, the more you know, the better the ride gets.
+Schedule a class now, as courses fill up quickly.

 Till next time, ride safe!